shofiq301/Landmaks/README.md

 - **MVVM Pattern**: Ensures a clear code and maintainability.
 - **Combine Framework**: Utilized for handling asynchronous operations and data binding.
+- **Dependency Injection**: Decouple components by ensuring that a class doesn't rely on the concrete implementations of its dependencies.
+- **Protocol Oriented Programming**: Allowing more flexibility for reusable components

 ## Unit Tests